School Rumble: Reception

-Manga series
+Manga

 Although generally well-received, the manga has also attracted some criticism.
 Eduardo M. Chavez, of Mania.com, recalls being initially put off by the title, which for him conjured images of battles more physical than emotional.
 After glancing through the first volume, he was surprised to find his assumption wrong, and concluded that it was appropriately named.
 While he gives a largely positive review, Chavez finds the series' artwork "simple" and unimpressive.
 He notes that the first volume becomes slightly repetitive, so praises the way that Kobayashi introduces new themes to the second, bringing variety to the setting.
 Remarking on Kobayashi's ability to draw on numerous influences, Chavez applauds the manga artist for finding fresh ways of using old themes, preventing School Rumble from becoming derivative.
 He reserves his highest praise for the "flat" chapters dealing with Yakumo.
 In the next two volumes Chavez approves of the mixture of comedy and romance and the way the characters "grow up", although acknowledging that while the manga's style suits his personal preferences it will not be to everyone's taste.
 Jason Thompson in Manga: The Complete Guide criticises jokes as "predictable" and gives the manga 2 stars of 5.

 Sakura Eries, also of Mania.com, gave volumes five, six, and eight to eleven positive ratings overall.
 She noted that volume five may appeal to readers more interested in the side characters, and that appreciating Kobayashi's humor in the second half of chapter eight "requires a bit more mental effort".
 In volume ten, she remarks that while Kobayashi borrows the oft-used cliché of a disastrous school play, he manages to add enough twists to make it unique.
 The play's climax, however, confused her more than it amused her.